 Head Coach Jeff Matthews

-Jeff Matthews enters his third year at the helm of the women’s ice hockey program.
-In his two seasons leading the Purple & White, Matthews has led Amherst to a 26-18-6 overall record and back-to-back appearances in the NESCAC Championship tournament.
+Jeff Matthews enters his second year at the helm of the women’s ice hockey program.
+Matthews spent last season as the team’s interim head coach, helping to guide Amherst to a 13-11-1 overall record.

-Rebounding from a 1-3 start to his debut campaign, Matthews directed Amherst to a 6-1-1 mark over its next eight games to kick-off a crucial midseason span.
+Rebounding from a 1-3 start, Amherst went 6-1-1 over its next eight games to kick-off a crucial midseason span.
 Dropping three in a row during a two-week stretch in January, the Jeffs got back on track with a big 3-2 overtime win over Conn.
 College before sweeping a two-game set against archrival Williams to keep the squad in contention for the NESCAC regular season title until the final weekend of the regular season.